terraform-provider-openstack/terraform-provider-openstack/docs/data-sources/identity_project_ids_v3.md

 The following arguments are supported:

+* `region` - (Optional) The region in which to obtain the V3 Keystone client.
+  If omitted, the `region` argument of the provider is used.

 * `name` - (Optional) The name of the project.
 Cannot be used simultaneously with `name_regex`.